sshane/openpilot-archive/README.md

 Automatic updates
 -----
-When a new update is available on GitHub for the current branch you're on, your EON will pull and reset your local branch to the remote.
+When a new update is available on GitHub for the `stock_additions` branch, your EON will pull and reset your local branch to the remote.
 It then queues a reboot to occur when the following is true:
 - your EON has been inactive for more than 5 minutes.

 Therefore, if the EON sees an update while you're driving it will reboot 5 minutes after you stop your drive, it resets the timer if you start driving again before the 5 minutes is up.